The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 Cons:

-- Limited compatibility with some apps such as Google Docs
+- Limited compatibility with some apps (Google Docs now supported via screen reader mode)

 - Requires a reasonably fast Mac in order to work smoothly